GeorgeNAL/NALathletics-blog/_posts/2023-04-18-track-field-sports-docuseries.md

 Track & field fans have noticed that nearly every sport – or at least those worth talking about - has a behind-the-scenes docuseries.
 So has the [Wall Street Journal’s Jason Gay](https://www.wsj.com/articles/netflix-full-swing-liv-golf-pga-tour-mcilroy-koepka-4a87745a), who asked “If Netflix isn’t filming a show about your sport, is it really a sport anymore?”

-Maintaining their decades-long tradition of confusing cause and effect, track & field fans are now voice-voting “DTS” – short for “Drive to Survive,” Netflix’s OG docuseries on Formula 1 – to the rank of That One Thing not only in their conviction that it would propel track & field into popularity and lucre, but that it’s no less than the sport deserves.
-Because, like the WSJ’s Gay, they see DTS, Sunderland Til I Die, All or Nothing, Welcome to Wrexham, Break Point and Full Swing, and ask “Well, why not us?
+Maintaining their decades-long tradition of confusing cause and effect, track & field fans are now voice-voting “DTS” – short for <em>Drive to Survive</em>, Netflix’s OG docuseries on Formula 1 – to the rank of That One Thing not only in their conviction that it would propel track & field into popularity and lucre, but that it’s no less than the sport deserves.
+Because, like the WSJ’s Gay, they see DTS, <em>Sunderland Til I Die</em>, <em>All or Nothing</em>, <em>Welcome to Wrexham</em>, <em>Break Point</em> and <em>Full Swing</em>, and ask “Well, why not us?
 Are we not really a sport anymore?”

 Well, here’s why not.